sakai135/wsl-vpnkit/README.md

 If VS Code takes a long time to open your folder in WSL, [enable the setting "Connect Through Localhost"](https://github.com/microsoft/vscode-docs/blob/main/remote-release-notes/v1_54.md#fix-for-wsl-2-connection-issues-when-behind-a-proxy).

+### Cannot connect to WSL 2 VM IP while connected to VPN

+This is due to the VPN blocking connections to the WSL 2 VM network interface.
+Ports on the WSL 2 VM are accessible from the Windows host using `localhost`.

+For this and other networking considerations when using WSL 2, see [Accessing network applications with WSL](https://docs.microsoft.com/en-us/windows/wsl/networking).

 ### Try shutting down WSL 2 VM to reset

 ```pwsh